 Root Beer Float Fudge.
 Seriously….why not?

-Although this may be the most tooth-achingly sweet treat I have ever encountered, it’s delicious uniqueness and utter whimsical quality make it a one-in-a-million treat this holiday season.
+Although this may be the most tooth-achingly sweet treat I have ever encountered, it’s delicious uniqueness and utter whimsical quality make it a one-in-a-million treat for any occasion.

 - 1 teaspoon salt

 - 1 tablespoon pure vanilla extract

 - 2 ½ cups (143 g) mini marshmallows